Olan-G/IAmRich/README.md

 # i_am_rich

-A Flutter project in the coding bootcamp in the Software Engineer Internship at Roompal.
+A Flutter project in the coding bootcamp of the Software Engineer Internship at Roompal.
 Activity created by App Brewery.

 ## Tasks